Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 And there may be no better place to sample Turkish desserts than the venerable Hafiz Mustafa, due to their long-running history, selection, and numerous locations throughout the city.

-11. Live Like a Sultan for an Hour at Topkapi Palace
+Live Like a Sultan for an Hour at Topkapi Palace

-12. Ride a Ferry from Europe to Asia (and the Underground Train Back)
+Ride a Ferry from Europe to Asia (and the Underground Train Back)

-Perhaps the best way to see Asia from the Sultanahmet area is by public ferry one way, then Marmaray rail for the return journey.
-The boat journey is great because it offers a chance to see many of Istanbul’s famous landmarks along the water, and who can resist a boat ride from Europe to Asia that takes less than an hour!?
+The boat journey is great because it offers a chance to see many of Istanbul’s famous landmarks along the water.
+And who can resist a boat ride from Europe to Asia that takes less than an hour!?

-13. Take a Boat to Tour the Maiden’s Tower
+Tour the Legendary Maiden’s Tower

 The Maiden’s Tower, just off of Istanbul’s Asian shore, has an interesting and varied history.